 To be able to log in to Archie, you must have a Cochrane Account and a role that grants Archie access (e.g. editorial staff, author).
 All contacts registered in Archie have a person record and a linked user account (their Cochrane Account).

 User accounts can be either active or inactive.
-It is not currently possible to see in Archie, if users have activated their accounts.
+The Settings tab on a person's record shows if users have activated their accounts.

 New contacts created via the Archie New Person Wizard will automatically have a Cochrane Account created for them, and will be sent an email with instructions on how to activate their account.
 See Creating a person record.